andrejlevkovitch/restpp/README.md

 # fast async rest http micro service

-## Bugs
+## Notes

-Usage of `http::response::write_headers` hit performance.
-I don't know why, so you should use it only if you need some special processing of response.
+Usage of `http::response::write_headers` hit performance, so its not recomended to use it (except case, when you completely understand that you do).